tjamcas/DJ4E-ClassNotes/2-BuildingWebApplicationsInDjango/BuildingWebApplications_Week1_Notes.md

 -	Automatically generate the migration files used to create the SQL database files
 -	python shell command:
   - `python manage.py makemigrations`
--	The above command in a python shell will create the SQL database file with the structure that the programmer specified in `models.py`.
+-	The above command in a python shell will generate instructions to create the SQL database file with the structure that the programmer specified in `models.py`.
 -	The migration files reside in the "migrations" subfolder of the application folder. e.g. `\~/polls/migrations/0001_initial.py`, `\~/polls/migrations/0002_initial.py`, etc.
 -	The migration files are NOT the database, and are NOT SQL, but they ARE the instructions for making the application’s database.